Kevin Falcon

-Born in North Vancouver, British Columbia, Falcon worked in insurance after graduating from a private Catholic high school Vancouver College.
-Falcon holds a Bachelor of Arts degree from Simon Fraser University (SFU).
-He lives in North Vancouver with his wife Jessica and daughters Josephine and Rose.

-Early political career (1980s–2013)
+Early life and career

-After being involved with the Social Credit (Socred) party in the 1980s, Falcon decided to study political science at SFU.
+Born in North Vancouver, British Columbia, Falcon attended Vancouver College, an all-boys Catholic preparatory high school, where he said he got free tuition due to his family's low income.

+Falcon studied political science at Simon Fraser University (SFU), where he received a Bachelor of Arts degree.
 He was a member of the Young Socreds on campus while future Premier Christy Clark was also at SFU.

-After graduation, he was part of a movement to revitalize the right-wing municipal party in Surrey that saw Doug McCallum upset incumbent mayor Bob Bose of the NDP-affiliated Surrey Civic Electors party in 1996 and the election to council of future mayor Dianne Watts.
+After graduation, Falcon was part of a movement that saw Doug McCallum upset incumbent mayor Bob Bose of the NDP-affiliated Surrey Civic Electors party in 1996, and the election to council of future mayor Dianne Watts.

-Falcon then set up a communications consultancy (Access Group) in 1998.
-His major step into provincial politics was as a lead organizer of the "Total Recall" effort to recall a number of BC New Democratic Party MLA's in 1999.
+Falcon set up a communications consultancy, Access Group, in 1998.

+He was a lead organizer of the "Total Recall" effort to recall a number of BC New Democratic Party MLAs in 1999.

+Provincial politics (2001–2013)

-After replacing incumbent Bonnie McKinnon as the Liberal nominee, he was first elected in 2001 as a BC Liberal to represent the riding of Surrey-Cloverdale, and re-elected in the 2005, and 2009 elections.
+Falcon became the BC Liberal nominee for Surrey-Cloverdale in 1999, defeating incumbent Bonnie McKinnon.
+He was elected in the 2001 British Columbia general election, and re-elected in the 2005, and 2009 elections.

-His first cabinet appointment was in the newly created position of Minister of State for Deregulation which earned kudos from business and industry for cutting government 'red tape.'
-In January 2004, after police "raided" the legislature to investigate corruption in the sale of BC Rail, Falcon replaced Judith Reid as Minister of Transportation and Infrastructure.

-As transport minister, Falcon changed the governance structure of TransLink to reduce the oversight by municipal representatives.
+Campbell ministry

+Following the election of a Liberal majority in 2001, Falcon joined Gordon Campbell's cabinet.
+He was appointed to the newly created position of Minister of State for Deregulation, where he cut "red tape" (ie, regulations that create costs or frustration for consumers and producers while providing little benefit to the public).

+Falcon's reforms are credited with moving B.C. to among the best-performing provinces: economic growth increased from 1.9% below the provincial average between 1994 and 2001 to 1.21% above the average between 2002 and 2006.

+In 2004, Falcon was elevated to Minister of Transportation, following the resignation of the then minister, Judith Reid after the BC Legislature raids linked to the sale of BC Rail ("Railgate").
+In that role, he changed TransLink's governance structure to introduce a government-appointed board of professionals (engineers, accountants, etc.) to run day-to-day operations, and a council of mayors to deal with long term planning.

 He also introduced the Gateway Program, a $3 billion regional transportation strategy for Metro Vancouver that launched the construction of the new Port Mann Bridge.

 In June 2009, Falcon was appointed as Minister of Health.

+Campaign for Liberal leadership

 On November 3, 2010, Premier Gordon Campbell announced that he would step down as Premier of British Columbia once his successor was chosen.
-On November 30, 2010, Falcon launched his campaign for the 2011 BC Liberal Party leadership.

-On December 11, the Vancouver Sun reported that Falcon's social media traffic was the highest of declared candidates.
-Falcon's leadership campaign focused on “returning BC to a fiscally responsible path” in the aftermath of the global economic crisis.

-On February 26, 2011, Falcon narrowly lost his bid to become the Liberal leader, and the province's Premier, to Christy Clark by a margin of 52%-48% in the third round of voting by party members.
+On November 30, 2010, Falcon launched his campaign for the 2011 BC Liberal Party leadership, with policy stances that included lowering the harmonized sales tax, increasing trade with Asia, providing childcare options, and increasing the minimum wage.
+At that time, Falcon's social media traffic was the highest of declared candidates.
+On February 26, 2011, Falcon narrowly lost his bid to become the Liberal leader, and the province's Premier, to Christy Clark by a margin of 52% - 48% in the third round of voting by party members.